ralphg1002/Applications/README.md

-# Applications created using Python
+# Quick and simple applications created using Python